wp-plugins/bp-profile-search/readme.txt

 == Troubleshooting ==

-* If any search always returns the full members list, and the search results appear in a widget instead, remove that widget from the Members page.
+* If your search always returns the full members list, try changing the *Filtered Members List* value in the *Advanced Options* tab.

 == Changelog ==

+= 2.4 =
+* Changed the file names to allow activation in some installations
-= 2.3 =
+* Added the *Filtered Members List* option in the *Advanced Options* tab = 2.3 =
 * Added the choice between partial match and exact match for text searches
 * Added a workaround so renaming the plugin folder is no longer required